j-luong/CV/README.md

 Having come from the 'other side' of tech, and from having worked with many developers during my career, it always amazed me to see what can be achieved by a good team of developers - I can't count the number of times they saved my ass with a quick bugfix in the minutes before presenting a demo.

-I found myself wanting to learn more of this magic the developers called code, and with that I eventually found my way to [Maker's Academy](www.makersacademy.com).
+I found myself wanting to learn more of this magic the developers called code, and with that I eventually found my way to [Makers Academy](www.makersacademy.com).

 # Projects